celestiaorg/celestia-node/docs/adr/adr-014-bootstrap-from-previous-peers.md

 )
 ```

-The `AddPeer` or `AddPeers`, and the `Sort` methods are intended to be called from within a procedure `fetchSortPersistPeers` routine that periodically fetches peers from the peer store of the host (_`peerstore.Peerstore`_) which contains all the peers we are connected to.
+The `AddPeer` or `AddPeers`, and the `Sort` methods are intended to be called from within a procedure `fetchSortPersistPeers` that is called within a routine that periodically fetches peers from the peer store of the host (_`peerstore.Peerstore`_) which contains all the peers we are connected to.

 `fetchSortPersistPeers` will also be called on node shutdown.

+### Node Startup

+In node startup, we propose to use the same mechanism that is proposed in approach A.

+## Approach C: Periodic sampling of peers from the peerstore for randomized "good peers" selection

+In this approach, we will periodically sample peers from the peer store and select random peers from the peer store, similar to approach B, only without the bucketing logic.
+We suggest to do away with the bucketing logic as it will introduce maintenance costs, and will likely end up in go-libp2p-kad-dht sooner than we anticipate.

+Thus, approach C consist basically of approach B minus the bucketing logic.

+## Implementation

+### Storage

+We suggest to use the same storage mechanism proposed in approach A.

+### Peer Selection

+Assuming a routine `fetchPersistPeers` to be called periodically (_period to be defined_)
+and on node shutdown, this routine should:

+1. Fetch all peers with their addresses available in the address book (_from the peer store_)
+2. Randomly select a number (_to be defined_) from the fetched peer list
+     2.a If the fetched peer list's length is less than the required number, we simply select all available peers, as there wouldn't be enough peers to perform randomized selection
+3. Upsert the new list in place of the old one.

+This will result in periodic updates of the stored list of "good peers" on disk.
+The same should happen on node shutdown.

+If the node list does not change, then we will be upserting the same list again which should cause no problems.

 ### Node Startup